 Raspberry, mint leaves and other garnishes: I also used coconut chips, sky is the limit

-Whisk/beak with a fork the egg yolks, whole egg and sugar, vanilla paste and Cointreau in a large mixing bowl using a fork or whisk.
+Whisk the egg yolks, whole egg and sugar, vanilla paste and Cointreau in a large mixing bowl using a fork or whisk.
 I love my large glass measuring bowl with pour spout.

 Scald the cream in a sauce pan.
 Stirring most of the time.
 I scald by heating and stirring until tiny bubbles just start forming on the edge.